-Your consulting business holds E&O insurance through the calendar year for 2018, and you worked with a client through 2014.
-That client has now returned with legal action against your company, stemming from the work contract in 2014.
-Even if your business was protected by E&O insurance in 2014, the claim would be made against your 2018 policy.
+- Your consulting business holds E&O Insurance through the calendar year for 2020, and you worked with a client in 2016.
+That client has now returned with legal action against your company, stemming from the work contract in 2016.
+Even if your business was protected by E&O Insurance in 2016, the claim would be made against your 2020 policy.

 Claims-made policies help you if a client returns years down the line, but they can also cause problems.
 If a claim is submitted after a policy expires, your business will not be protected even if you had E&O insurance when the incident that caused the legal action happened.

 For claims-made policies, an important concept to understand is the retroactive date.
 This date, which is specified in your policy, tells you the earliest date that work your consulting firm has performed will be covered.
 Any work done before the retroactive date will not be covered, even if you currently have active coverage.

 Ideally, you want to set your retroactive date to the first date that your consulting business started to have clients, which would protect all the work you’ve done.
 If you drop your E&O coverage or have a gap in coverage, you may lose all insurance protection for the work you’ve done in the past.

 Many E&O policies come with an extended reporting period, which gives you additional time to report claims for work performed while the policy was still active.
 This period is commonly 3-6 months.